Law of Jordan

 The Law of Jordan is influenced by Ottoman law and European laws.
+The Great Arab Revolt 1916 threw out Ottoman rule.
+In 1920, the San Remo Conference gave mandate powers to the British.
+When the mandate ended in 1946 shortly after WWII, Amir Abdullah was crowned king of the now independent state of Jordan.
+A parliamentary system headed by the King was established.
 The Constitution of Jordan of 1952 affirmed Islam as the state religion, but it did not state that Islam is the source of legislation.
-Jordanian penal code has been influenced by the French Penal Code of 1810.
+Arabic was established as the official language.
+However, it also recognized religious and ethnic pluralism by banning discrimination based on race, language, or religion.
+Personal freedoms pertaining to expression, worship, press, opinion, scientific research and literary, and assembly are protected, but subject to possible limitation by law.
+Jordan is under the penal code that was established in 1960, and heavily influenced by the French Penal Code of 1810 as well as the Lebanese Criminal Law of 1943.

 Historical background

 Jordanian law is influenced by Ottoman law.
 Until 1918, the Kingdom of Jordan was part of the Ottoman Empire and its legal system consisted of Shari'a courts whose decisions were based on the four schools of Islamic law (called madhhab).
-These four madhabib are: Hanafi Maliki, Shafi'i, and Hanbali.
+These four madhabib are: Hanafi, Maliki, Shafi'i, and Hanbali.
 While secular courts have been established under the Jordanian government in modern times, areas of personal status still fall within the jurisdiction of religious shari'a courts.

 Tribes were very important in Jordan and the tribes had varied legal traditions.
 During the Tanzimat reforms of the Ottoman legal system, the Ottoman Mecelle was introduced to Jordan.

 The 1917 Ottoman Family Code forms the basis of modern Jordanian personal status laws.

 Modern era

 The first Constitution of Jordan was adopted in 1948.
 This started the process of creating a national legal system in the Post-Ottoman period.
 Both the 1948 and 1952 constitutions of Jordan affirm that Islam is the state religion.
 The first Jordanian Law of Family Rights was enacted in 1947; it was replaced by the Law of Family Rights 1951.
 In 1952 the Jordanian Law of Personal Status was enacted.
 The first modern Shari'a courts were established in Jordan in 1951.
 These courts are based on the Hanafi school, but Jordanian laws about women draw on Maliki law.

 Under the 1952 Constitution shari'a courts have exclusive jurisdiction over matters regarding the "personal status" of Muslims, including marriage, divorce, guardianship and inheritance.
-Shari'a courts also exercise jurisdiction over Muslim religious endowments (call waqfs, "purely religious affairs" and the reconciliation of blood feuds through blood money (called diyah).
+Shari'a courts also exercise jurisdiction over Muslim religious endowments (waqfs), "purely religious affairs" and the reconciliation of blood feuds through blood money (called diyah).
 In cases concerning blood feuds the shari'a courts have exclusive jurisdiction if both parties involved are Muslim.
 In cases where one party is Muslim and the other non-Muslim, the shari'a courts will have jurisdiction only if the non-Muslim party agrees to trial before a shari'a court.